maueroats/nsml-documents/newhost-advice.md

 * Many coaches use color paper to clearly identify the different contests and their corresponding blank answer sheets - this is a great idea.
 I use white for Candy Bar since we usually make the most of those, and it's the cheapest.
 * Have the orals timer check the markers (chalk, whatever) in the oral presentation room.
 * We have had some of our National Honor Society students not on math team help guide teams around - they are often looking for ways to be of service to the school and get credit hours for NHS.
 Talk to their sponsor, or have a student bring the idea up with them.

+## Additional FAQ

+* Addresses of schools can be found on the NSML web site, under About NSML -> Address List when logged in.
+* Ribbons are mailed the week before the meet.
+* Contests are emailed to the host coach the end of the week before the meet.
+For Thursday meets, they should arrive by the end of the day the Thursday before.
+About half of the time that schedule slips to Friday (and very rarely later than that).
+Let the president know at least two weeks in advance if this timetable is a serious problem for your school.